stabilaprotocol/java-stabila/CONTRIBUTING.md

 please let us know if anything feels wrong or incomplete.

 ## Contribution guidelines
-First of all, java-tron follows GitFlow, the branches description in the java-tron project are listed as follow:
+First of all, java-stabila follows GitFlow, the branches description in the java-stabila project are listed as follow:

 - ``master`` branch:
 This branch contains the latest code released to the production environment.
 It can only be merged, and can not be modified directly in this branch.